What is the Aurora Borealis? A Photo Tour of Nature’s Famed LightshowBack To Blog

-The Northern Lights (also known as Aurora Borealis) is a natural phenomenon on bucket lists across the world and is also synonymous with the Alaskan experience.
+The Northern Lights (also known as Aurora Borealis) is a natural phenomenon on bucket lists across the world and is also synonymous with the Alaska experience.

 While the splendor of the Aurora Borealis truly cannot be described with words, it does at least provide writers with one of the few opportunities they may ever get to drop the word “phantasmagoria” into their prose.

-Whoever came up with phantasmagoria (defined as “a shifting series of phantasms, illusions, or deceptive appearances, as in a dream or as created by the imagination”) almost certainly had just made a visit up to the Last Frontier.
+Whoever came up with phantasmagoria (defined as “a shifting series of phantasms, illusions, or deceptive appearances, as in a dream or as created by the imagination”) almost certainly had just made a visit up to the Great Land.